alex0112/prxs/ARCH.md

   - The information could be stored in several ways:
     - Static JSON or YAML (nice because it's editable)
     - A `.sqlite` file (very lightweight and fast, with the drawback of not being user editable as plain text)

+- The user can define a specific subset of requests (through a filter of domains, or just specifying one specific request, or all up until a specific time, whatever) to be opened in a new tab for processing of a specific type AND/OR passing all request which they have specified to a specific pipe, which can then be subscribed to outside of praxis and the requests can be processed as the user sees fit with their own tools

+- We should provide a command that works like `eval "$(prxs --subscribe --channel=5 --commands=zsh)"` to create a list of commands in the current shell that could be used to interact with a specific channel in easy and simple ways
+	- `prxs --subscribe --channel=5 --commands=zsh` would output a bunch of text which would define a bunch of commands that can be used in the shell specified, to interact with request being processed (`subscribe`) by the channel specified, and that would then be `eval`d to make the commands accessible to the user
+	- It would also perhaps be nice to just make `prxs --subscribe --channel=5` output all request being piped through channel 5 so that they don't need to source some functions to interact